slinderman/stats215/README.md

 *Report*: The final report will present your theoretical work and experimental results.
 It should look like the start of a research paper.
 To that end, you will write it in the NeurIPS paper format, and you will submit a link to a GitHub repository with supporting code.

+## Readings
+The readings are meant to supplement lecture with further details and show examples of how different models are being used in biology.
+I've listed multiple technical readings and applications &ndash; you do **not** have to read all of them.
+You may find it helpful to see the same concepts presented in different ways, or you may find that you like some author's style better than others.

 # Anticipated Schedule

 | Lecture |  Date  | Topic | Technical Readings | Applications |